-"I love you."
-I spoke softly, pausing my kisses only for a moment to say the words.
+“I love you.”
+I spoke softly, pausing my kisses only for a moment to speak the words.

-She finally managed to push me away but I sneak one more kiss before settling down with her wrapped in my arms.
+She was finally able to push me away but I snuck one more kiss before settling down next to her.

 “You never answered my question, are you excited for tonight?”

-Tonight is one of the biggest nights of my life.
+Tonight was going to be one of the biggest nights of my life.

 Not only my life, but the bands’ life.

 Five years ago, my best friend Garrett and I took our passion for music to the next level and formed a band.
-It was a slow start in the beginning and we all had a lot of learning and maturing to do, but Regretfully Yours has been my best accomplishment to date.
+It was a slow start in the beginning and we all had a lot of learning and maturing to do, but Monarchs has been my greatest accomplishment to date.

 Tonight is our first big show.

-The event coordinator told us that talent scouts usually frequented the club on nights that live bands played and a few small town artists even got their big start at this venue.
+The event coordinator told us that talent scouts usually frequented the club on nights that live bands played and a few small town artists even got their start at this exact club.

 Tonight could be our big break.